Note: This is a Preliminary Website to inform future readers of my progress - I am not currently seeking Website Design assistance.

 In the Summer of 2017, I visited the New Hampshire State Veterans Cemetery in Boscawen, New Hampshire for the first time.
 My NH Veterans Memorials page was quite popular and I wanted to add another page to my website: Images of New Hampshire History.

 I have photographed all of the Memorials in the Memorial walkway as well as the 20 Points of New Hampshire Military History.
-This page, dedicated to the New Hampshire State Veterans Cemetery is now the 2nd most visited page on my website.
-With the blessing of the NH State Veterans Cemetery Association, I am in the process of writing a book about the History of the New Hampshire State Veterans Cemetery for its 25th Anniversary.
-Due to the amount of research required to capture 25 years of history of the New Hampshire State Veterans Cemetery, writing should conclude sometime in the Summer of 2023 with a possible publish date of early 2024.
+This page, dedicated to the New Hampshire State Veterans Cemetery is now one of the most visited page on my website.
+With the blessing of the NH State Veterans Cemetery Association, I am in the process of writing a book about the History of the New Hampshire State Veterans Cemetery.
+Due to the amount of research required to capture 27 years of history of the New Hampshire State Veterans Cemetery, writing should conclude sometime in late 2025 with a possible publish date of Veterans Day 2026.

 Richard Marsh